 Effective August 1, Citizenship and Immigration Canada (CIC) is implementing new eligibility rules for accompanying dependants.

-In order to be considered eligible to accompany an MPNP applicant to Manitoba, a dependent child must be:
+In order to be considered eligible to accompany a Manitoba Provincial Nominee Program (MPNP) applicant to Manitoba, a dependent child must be:

 CIC's amendment of the definition of dependent child affects all federal and provincial immigration programs.

 MPNP's dependant definition before August 1, 2014 was: